php/php-langspec/spec/13-functions.md

 *default-argument-specifier*.
 An `&` in *parameter-declaration* indicates that parameter is passed [byRef](04-basic-concepts.md#assignment) rather than by value.
 An `&` before *name* indicates that the value returned from this function is to be returned byRef.
-Function-value returning is described in [`return` statement description](11-statements.md#the-return-statement).
+Returning values is described in [`return` statement description](11-statements.md#the-return-statement).

 When the function is called, if there exists a parameter for which there is a corresponding argument, the argument is assigned to the parameter